ASDCA By-Laws

 Meetings

 SECTION 1.
 Annual Meetings.
-The Annual Meeting of the Club shall be held in conjunction with the Club’s National Specialty Show, if possible, at a place, date and hour designated by the Board of Directors.
-Written notice of the annual meeting shall be mailed by the Secretary to each member at least thirty (30) days prior to the date of the meeting.
-The quorum for the annual meeting shall be ten (10) percent of the members in good standing.
+The Annual Meeting of the Club shall be held in conjunction with the Club’s National Specialty Show, if possible, at a place, date, and hour designated by the Board of Directors.
+Written notice of the annual meeting shall be mailed or emailed by the Secretary to each member at least thirty (30) days prior to the date of the meeting.
+The quorum for the annual meeting shall have ten (10) percent of the members in good standing.

 SECTION 2.
 Special Meetings.
 Special meetings may be called by the President or by a majority vote of the members of the Board; and shall be called by the Secretary upon receipt of a petition signed by ten (10) percent of the members of the Club who are in good standing.
 Such meeting shall be held at such place, date and hour as may be designated by the Board of Directors.
 Written notice of such other meeting shall be mailed by the Secretary at least fourteen (14) days and not more than thirty (30) days prior to the meeting.
 The notice of the meeting shall state the purpose of the meeting and no other Club business may be transacted.
 The quorum for such a meeting shall be ten (10) percent of the members in good standing.